distbit0/bitcoinVoice/README.md

 # Bitcoin Voice
+The intended use of this facility to is promote and allow for a more democratic and censorship resistant process of decision making to occur within the Bitcoin community.

 Bitcoin users can create transactions that include custom data in their outputs.
 A special kind known as "Public labels" are pairs of such outputs, the first of which contains the data, the second of which relates to the spendable amount.
 In this way a public label is associated with a spendable output.
 These kinds of public labels can be created using the latest version of Bitcoin Cash Unlimited which contains a "Public label" field on the Send tab. https://www.bitcoinunlimited.info/download